Who should complete this course?

 This will be a supervised examination which will assess the learners ability to recall, apply theory and show an understanding of the different concepts drawn from the module.

-This Childhood Development – 6N1942 (FETAC Level 6) course is completed through Distance Learning Course and there are no lectures to attend.
+This Childhood Development – 6N1942 (QQI Level 6) course is completed through Distance Learning Course and there are no lectures to attend.

 Students can complete this course within 3 months which is ample time and can start it at any time of the year that is convenient.
 If students need to extend this period for any reason during or near the end of the course they can request an extension through the college.